arkatebi/OpenWorld-problem/README.md

 This command will extract the species names from the sp_list.txt file and the UniprotKB/SwissProt file names from the sprot_files.txt file, and then will calculate the gene counts for all species over all the time points.
+If the UniProtKB/SwissProt files are not found in the current directory or the workspace, the program will automatically download these files.

-It will create an output file: sprot_genes.stat.1
-The output file will have one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
+Successful run of this program, will create an output file: sprot_genes.stat.1 The output file will have one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
 For each organism, the file has THREE columns,